One website coming up!

 2. Most Winners Wore Facial Hair

-Notable beards among the winners include those of Best Actors Jeff Bridges (Crazy Heart), Casey Affleck (Manchester by the Sea) and Joaquin Phoenix (Joker), as well as Supporting Actors Troy Kotsur (CODA) and Jared Leto (Dallas Buyers Club).
+Notable beards include those of Best Actors Jeff Bridges (Crazy Heart), Casey Affleck (Manchester by the Sea), and Joaquin Phoenix (Joker), as well as Supporting Actors Kieran Culkin (A Real Pain), Troy Kotsur (CODA), and Jared Leto (Dallas Buyers Club).

-Meanwhile, Leonardo DiCaprio (Best Actor for The Revenant), Christopher Plummer (Best Supporting Actor for Beginners) and Brad Pitt (Best Supporting Actor for Once Upon a Time in Hollywood) were among the winners who chose to walk the red carpet with some barely there facial hair.
+Meanwhile, Adrien Brody (Best Actor for The Brutalist), Leonardo DiCaprio (Best Actor for The Revenant), Christopher Plummer (Best Supporting Actor for Beginners) and Brad Pitt (Best Supporting Actor for Once Upon a Time in Hollywood) were among the winners who chose to walk the red carpet with some barely there facial hair.
 Mahershala Ali, who won Best Supporting Actor awards for Moonlight and Green Book, sported facial hair on both occasions.

 3. Best Supporting Actors Were More Likely to Skip Shaving